-- 1. There shall be policies and procedures for screening health care workers for communicable diseases and monitoring for health care workers exposed to patients with any communicable diseases. - 2.
-There shall be employee health policies regarding infectious diseases in the following categories: - a.
-Health care workers affected with any disease in the communicable stage; - b.
-A carrier of any communicable disease; and - c.
-Health care workers affected with boils, jaundice, infected wounds, diarrhea or acute respiratory infections. - 3.
-There shall be policies which clearly state when health care workers shall not render direct patient care. - 4.
-There shall be a plan for ensuring that each health care worker has an annual TB skin test or is evaluated in accordance with guidelines approved by the Arkansas Department of Health (Rules and Regulations Pertaining to Communicable Disease; Section 1, Section 13 Arkansas Department of Health Tuberculosis Program Amendment 22394 Adopted in February, 1994). - 5.
-There shall be a plan for ensuring that all health care workers who are frequently exposed to blood and other potentially infectious body fluids are offered immunizations for Hepatitis B.
+- 1. There shall be policies and procedures for screening health care workers for infectious/communicable diseases and monitoring for health care workers exposed to patients with any communicable diseases.
+The policies and procedures shall reflect facility-selected national guidelines. - 2.
+There shall be employee health policies and procedures regarding preventing the transmission of infectious diseases.
+The policies and procedures shall reflect facility-selected national guidelines - 3.
+There shall be policies which clearly state when health care workers shall not render direct patient care.

+- 4. There shall be a plan for ensuring that: - a. each health care worker is free from TB; and - b.
+The facility follows the latest tuberculosis screening and tuberculosis prevention guidelines approved by the Arkansas Department of Health (Rules and Regulations Pertaining to: the Control of Communicable Diseases-Tuberculosis). - 5.
+There shall be a plan for ensuring that all health care workers who are exposed to blood and other potentially infectious body fluids are offered immunizations for Hepatitis B.